Fill out this brief form to get the latest information about AIU and details on our admissions and financial aid

 AIU's faculty make courses come alive by translating class lessons into real-world applications.
 Meet a few of our best and brightest faculty members, industry specialists who have served as Wall Street executives and government IT engineers, crime scene investigators and special agents.

-Theresa Pavone, department chair of AIU's online business degree programs, has 25 years of experience in operations management and human resources.
+Theresa Pavone, lead faculty member of AIU's online business degree programs, has 25 years of experience in operations management and human resources.
 Hear how she and her faculty bring their personal experiences and what's worked in the workplace into the classroom.

 Patrice Nybro worked her way through undergrad and grad school on her way to a 20-year career as a Wall Street executive.
 Her passion for teaching brought her to AIU, where her flair for storytelling helps her share her experience and connect with students in our business degree programs.